Bart Conner: Personal life

 On November 27, 1989, Nadia Comăneci, the famous Romanian gymnast Conner had met at the 1976 Montreal games, defected from Romania with a group of other Romanians.
 In January 1990, when Conner read in the newspaper that she was scheduled to be interviewed on The Pat Sajak Show, he contacted the producer and arranged to make a guest appearance on the show.
 Conner liked the idea of surprising Comăneci: "I'm thinking if she's going to be on Sajak, I might as well go out there and say, 'Hey, Nads,' " Actually, Comăneci was in an abusive relationship with the person who had led the escape group and who was acting as her current manager and promoter.
 Conner sensed her fear of this person and reached out to help.
 According to a 1996 New York Times article, "He helped make the connections that eventually led to her escape from that abusive relationship, and a new life in Montreal with a Romanian rugby coach and his family.
 For a year, they were phone pals."

 Later in 1990, Conner interviewed her for ABC.
 A few months later, Conner was invited to her 29th birthday party, after which they developed a long-distance friendship.
 When a mutual friend died in an accident in 1991, Conner invited Comăneci to come to Oklahoma to help him run a gymnastics school.
 They were together for four years before they became engaged.
 On April 27, 1996, Conner and Comăneci were married in a ceremony in Bucharest that was televised live throughout Romania.
 Their wedding reception was held in the former presidential palace.
 Conner and Comăneci have one child, a son named Dylan Paul Conner who was born on June 3, 2006, in Oklahoma City, Oklahoma.

+Eponymous skills

+Conner had one named element on the parallel bars, originally named in 1993, but removed from the code of points in 2000.

+Acting

+He appeared as Bart Taylor in the 1986 film Rad and in 1984 as Richie Halberstrom in Season 1 Episode 7 (“One Fresh Batch of Lemonade: Part 2”) on the TV show “Highway to Heaven.”